mubbie/mubbie.github.io/_posts/2025-02-08-big-as-the-super-bowl.md

 ### Special Teams Strategies

-**1. Kickoff and Punt Coverage:** The objective is to limit the return yardage by the opposing team.
-This involves strategic placement of kicks and disciplined coverage lanes to corral the [returner.](https://operations.nfl.com/learn-the-game/nfl-basics/terms-glossary/glossary-terms-list/puntkick-returner/)
+**1. Kickoff and Punt Coverage:** The objective is to limit the opposing team's return yardage.
+This involves strategic kick placement and disciplined coverage lanes to corral the [returner.](https://operations.nfl.com/learn-the-game/nfl-basics/terms-glossary/glossary-terms-list/puntkick-returner/)

 **2. Return Strategies:** Return teams design blocking schemes to create lanes for the returner, aiming to gain an advantageous field position or score.
 Decisions on whether to attempt a return or signal for a fair catch are based on factors like hang time and coverage speed.
 Keep in mind, however, that the NFL regularly changes the rules of the game to keep things fresh and interesting.
 Hence, this information might be outdated, especially given the [recent change to the kickoff rules.](https://www.youtube.com/watch?v=umTd77tHAgI)